JonathanSemelak/BESEL/README.md

 ![plot](./img2.png)

-Using a bash script is recommended for automatization (see bash_script_example.sh).
+Using a bash script is recommended for automatization.
 Check the tutorial folder for examples and a short tutorial!

 # Requirements